Contact Us

 The fact that quantum information cannot be copied the way classical bits can be copied may seem like a limitation, but it’s also quite useful: because quantum information can’t be cloned without changing the state, any eavesdropping attempt on quantum communications can be easily detected.

-Advanced secure networks are multipurpose entanglement-based networks that can support a wide variety of applications simultaneously.
+Entanglement-based quantum networks are multipurpose networks that can support a wide variety of applications simultaneously.
 This is possible through distributing entanglement across the network.
 At a high level, this is accomplished by generating pairs of entangled photons, which are encoded with quantum information through their quantum state, and distributing them to different network nodes.
 These entangled qubits can then be used to transmit quantum information with a high level of security due to the quantum properties previously discussed.
-Quantum repeaters can be used to extend the range of advanced secure networks across far distances.
+Quantum repeaters can be used to extend the range of quantum networks across far distances.

-In the following example, Alice and Bob will use an entanglement-based advanced secure network for Advanced Secure Communication.
+In the following example, Alice and Bob will use an entanglement-based quantum network for Quantum Secure Communication.
 They are located 200 kilometers apart, which means they cannot use a single point-to-point connection for their entanglement channel; point-to-point connections typically support links of up to 50 to 100 kilometers.
-However, by using three quantum repeaters evenly spaced between them, Alice and Bob will be able to utilize the advanced secure network to secure their communications.
+However, by using three quantum repeaters evenly spaced between them, Alice and Bob will be able to utilize the quantum network to secure their communications.

 Throughout this white paper, a blue line is used to represent Alice and Bob's entanglement-based channel and a red line represents Alice and Bob's classical channel.